 (2) Make an arrest without a warrant for any offense against the United States committed in their presence, or for any felony cognizable under the laws of the United States if such individual has reasonable grounds to believe that the person to be arrested has committed or is committing such felony.

 (3) Seek and execute warrants for arrest, searches of premises, or seizures of evidence issued under the authority of the United States upon probable cause to believe that a violation has been committed

 6. DELEGATION OF AUTHORITY

-The OIG's semiannual report, mandated by the IG Act, requires reporting on the success of all OIG programs and activities.
+As required by the IG Act, the OIG prepares a Semiannual Report to Congress highlighting the office's programs and activities.
 The semiannual report includes measurement of results in areas specified in the IG Act.
 The OIG annually publishes a Strategic Plan Results Report, which serves to measure OIG activities and to ensure the efficient and effective management of resources.

 /s/Christopher J. Scolese

 ATTACHMENT A: REFERENCES